 The main issue: Archer might be a dad!
-A blood test is done to prove whether or not the wee baby Seamus is his or not.
+A blood test is done to prove whether or not the wee baby Seamus is his or not (FYI – It’s Cyril’s… But this episode doesn’t care!).
 Archer, worried that it is, decides to swap out his blood with another suckers.

 Damage to Barry: None.
 Barry is pretty much in charge this time round for the little time he is around.

 Damage to Archer: Total backfire.
 Archer succeeds in swapping out his blood for Cyril’s.
 But when the test comes in as positive Archer has to cough up the Alimony as it is believed he is the dad (despite it being Cyril).

 Memorable bit: The actual flashback to Barry’s unconscious body on a car he just landed on in Berlin, breaking his femur.